-The show's auctioneer is Dan Dotson of American Auctioneers, based in Riverside, California.
-Upcoming auctions are listed on his site at www.americanauctioneers.com/events.
-There was a Simi Valley storage unit auction highlighted on the show though I have not seen any Ventura County auctions listed on their site (mostly in Los Angeles and other areas).
+The show's auctioneer is Dan Dotson of American Auctioneers, based in Riverside.
+Upcoming auctions are listed on his site at www.americanauctioneers.com/events.php.
+There was a Simi Valley storage unit auction highlighted on the show.
+There is a Simi Valley auction in July and plenty of auctions throughout Los Angeles County.

 J. Michael's Auction, Inc. does a number of storage unit auctions here in Ventura County and other counties.
 If you're looking to participate in some real-life local storage wars, visit their site at www.jmichaelsauction.com.

 The rules are, bring CASH to the auctions (checks, credit cards not accepted) and bid no more than what you have...they will NOT let you leave to visit the ATM.
 The auctioneer gives the crowd five minutes or so to view the contents of the unit.
 You may not step into the locker or touch anything inside.
 Then, the bidding begins.
 Winning bidders must bring their own lock to secure the unit.
 They give you a day or so to clear it out...no, you can't pick through the locker and take what you want....you must take everything.
 If you don't have a reseller certificate, plan to pay applicable sales taxes.